Dealerdirect/guides/code-styling/mysql/README.md

 - If `AND` and `OR` keywords are used in a `WHERE` clause or `ON` clause, brackets `()` are REQUIRED to specify precedence.

+- You SHOULD NOT format fields that are returned.
+You MAY use functions to retrieve only a part of a `DATE/TIME/DATETIME` field if you are only interested in that part.

+- You SHOULD avoid filtering (in `WHERE` or `ON` clauses) on potentially large data sets using column values as function inputs

 Good select queries:

 ```sql